ngctramnl/bike-share/README.md

 ## Conclusions
 * Casual riders tend to use bikes longer than members.
 * Casual riders spend more time using Cylistic bikes than members across the week.
 * Members use bikes proportionally across the week, while casual riders particularly stay longer on Thursday and Friday.
-This could be because they want to maximise the money they’ve spent on their hire.
+This could be because they want to maximise the money they’ve spent on their ride.